What are Economic Indicators?

 Video Explanation of Economic Indicators

-Watch this short video to quickly understand the main concepts covered in this guide, including what economic indicators are, primary and other economic indicators, and the leading and lagging indicators.
+Watch the short video below to quickly understand the main concepts covered here, including what economic indicators are, the primary and other economic indicators, and the leading and lagging indicators.